-I work at Durham Uniersity in the northeast of England, where I am Professor of the History of Visual Culture in the Department of History.
+I work at Durham University in the northeast of England, where I am Professor of the History of Visual Culture in the Department of History.
 I divide my time between the beautiful countryside of County Durham and the elegant Baroque city of Turin in northern Italy.

-Follow me on Twitter: @photograph_tut
+Follow me on Twitter: @ChristinaJRiggs

 Photo credit: Andy Crouch